Central Tablelands

-The Central Tablelands in New South Wales is a geographic area that lies between the Sydney Metropolitan Area and the Central Western Slopes and Plains.
+The Central Tablelands in New South Wales, Australia, is a geographic area that lies between the Sydney Metropolitan Area and the Central Western Slopes and Plains.
 The Great Dividing Range passes in a north–south direction through the Central Tablelands and includes the Blue Mountains.
 The region shares borders with the Hunter, Central West Slopes and Plains, South West Slopes, Southern Tablelands, North Western Slopes and Plains, the Sydney Metropolitan Area and the Illawarra.

 Several main State highways pass through the Central Tablelands including the Great Western Highway, Mitchell Highway, Golden Highway, Castlereagh Highway and the Mid-Western Highway.
 The main western railway line from Sydney passes through the Central Tablelands, east to west direction initially on the Blue Mountains railway line, then continuing with the Main Western Railway line.

-The main towns within the Central Tablelands, listed by population, include Orange, Bathurst, Lithgow, Mudgee, Blayney, Oberon, Gulgong, and Portland.
+The main towns within the Central Tablelands, listed by population, include Orange, Bathurst, Lithgow, Mudgee, Katoomba, Blayney, Oberon, Gulgong, and Portland.

 History

-In May 1813 explorers Blaxland, Wentworth, and Lawson setout to discover the inland to the west of Sydney, over the Blue Mountains.
+In their May 1813 trek explorers Blaxland, Wentworth, and Lawson set out to discover the inland to the west of Sydney, over the Blue Mountains.
 The group climbed the mountains and on reaching the top of the ridges they continued west to a point later named Mount Blaxland (south of present-day Rydal).
 This was the first access by Europeans to the area now known as the Central Tablelands.
 Governor Macquarie ordered a second expedition, in November 1813, led by government surveyor George Evans, this second expedition travelled further and reached the site now known as the city of Bathurst.
 The town of Orange was named by the explorer Thomas Mitchell, and his third expedition, south, began in this region, accompanied by a local Wiradjuri guide and interpreter Turandurey.